JaeWong91/MS2-Marvel-Game/README.md

 * Understand each of my abilities available in terms of damage and hit chance.
 * Understand the abilities used by the opponent and how much it affects my character.
 * Adjust the music and sound settings at any time.
+* Understand the game that I play with clear instructions.

 As a visitor and a user of the website, when playing the card matching game I would like to:
 * Play a card matching game to challenge my memory.
-* Understand the games that I play with clear instructions.
+* Understand the game that I play with clear instructions.
 * Adjust the music and sound settings at any time.

 ## Design